konstellation-io/kdl/kdl-client/docs/installation.md

 This application uses a one click installer, so you just need to run the `.exe` file and the installation will occur then.

 ## MacOS
+To start the application, you need to [download the `.dmg` file](https://github.com/konstellation-io/kdl/releases)  from GitHub, and then double click on the file and follow the instructions.
+Once you move your app in the Application folder as the instructions suggested you can find KDL app in the Spotlight.